-With Anna’s endorsement, I knew these strawberry shortcakes made with olive oil cake would be winners.
+With Anna’s endorsement, I knew these strawberry shortcakes with olive oil cake would be winners.
 Using olive oil in a cake is very European, or at least, I recall Dorie Greenspan using olive oil in one of her Parisian loaf cakes.
-I was excited to try this one out, and I had a feeling my strawberry shortcake lovin’ family would enjoy this simple fresh fruit dessert!
+I was excited to try this strawberry dessert, and I had a feeling my strawberry shortcake lovin’ family would enjoy this simple fresh fruit dessert!

 - Asparagus Tips with Cucumber Vinaigrette by Anna from annaDishes

 - Chocolate Chip Bread Pudding with Rum Cinnamon Sauce by Rebekah from Making Miracles